What Is Preventative Care?

 Many of our customers are living with dementia, Parkinson’s, arthritis and many other conditions that can make it more difficult to live well without help, but we always ensure that when we are supporting our customers we are promoting their independence and encouraging them to live the best lifestyle they can.
 This can be through good nutrition, gentle exercise, or even singing together to a favourite song, all of which can boost a feeling of wellbeing along with prescribed medication and other nurse-led or clinical interventions.
 Our carers can also help you to benefit from a ‘whole-person’ holistic approach to maintaining your independence as fully as possible, which includes an integrated approach to your care through partnerships with other healthcare professionals.

 If you would like to learn more about how we could be supporting you or a loved one to live your best life possible at home, call our friendly team of customer care specialists today.
 They’re available seven days a week for your convenience or contact us via our website.

-Page reviewed by Samantha Atkins, Regional Clinical Lead on March 19, 2021
+Page reviewed by Deanna Lane, Senior Regional Clinical Lead on November 8, 2021